keboola/connection-docs/storage/data-streams/data-streams.md

 * TOC
 {:toc}

 Keboola’s Data Streams feature allows users to receive streaming event data directly into Keboola Storage without needing additional steps, such as setting up a data source, using middleware, or developing a custom component.
-It simplifies the process and enables ad-hoc messaging from your system to Keboola Storage.
+It simplifies the process and enables ad hoc messaging from your system to Keboola Storage.

 ## Key Benefits
 The most important benefits of the Data Streams feature include: